Have you ever just felt like ditching your standard string mop? I did some research and found the Best Way to Clean Floors without a Mop.

 If you are trying to find the top tool to use to clean your floor without having to use a standard string mop (you know, the kinds that janitors use) then you have many options.

 Mopping is my least favorite thing to do when it comes to cleaning which is why I like to use something that will get my floors super clean with as little effort as possible.
-With that said, your two best alternatives are either getting a steam mop or a robot mop.
+With that said, your best alternatives are either getting a steam mop or an electronic mop.

 Below you can read more on how those two floor cleaning tools work.